 For her typist, there was a feeling of rescue about the energy and enthusiasm that showed up with Eliza.
 She couldn’t help but go along, although not Buddhist and though her interest in meditation had to then consisted of counting breaths at stoplights for stress control, and an interest in hypnotherapy.

 At the time, she was finding less and less feeling of belonging in existing networks; most had come to feel like too small shoes.
-It was in this light that it makes sense to follow Eliza’s fresh-eyed curiosity, more and more delighting in the quite dynamic world, populated by magical people, seeming to generate around her.
+It was in this light that it made perfect sense to follow Eliza’s fresh-eyed curiosity, more and more delighting in the quite dynamic world, populated by magical people, seeming to generate all around her.

 Next page: 7 – Earth and Sky